CodewinBzn/WinASM65/README.md

 ## Syntax

-- Comments begin with a semicolon (;)
+- Comments begin with a semicolon (;).
 ```
 lda #$00 	; this is a comment
 ```

-- Labels are declared in two ways
+- Labels are declared in two ways.

 - before an instruction
 ```